fantom26/fantom26/README.md

 ### Hi there 👋, I'm Yehor

-## I'm a FrontEnd Developer
+## I'm a front-end developer

 ### 🙋‍♂️ Facts about me:

-- 🏙️ I’m From Ukraine, Kharkiv
+- 🏙️ I’m from Ukraine, Nikopol
 - 🤓 I am constantly learning new things
 - 💪 I like to workout at the gym
 - 💻 1+ Years Experience in Front-end Development